 “Literalness is a cancer and does not do the Bible justice.
 The layered meanings are what matters the most.
 I for one get tired of seeing people who think they know scriptures and try to slap people around with passages as if they are holier than thou.
 The problem is they use bits and pieces and take the passages out of context.
 Worse yet, they take it literally and in the process completely miss the underlying and hidden meanings within.”

 Yes, I have come to a place where I would approach the bible from a gnostic or mystical point of view.
-While I agree with Silas Rodriguez’s view that Jesus and Satan are merely archetypes of the unconscious, I have also been contemplating recently that all the characters in the bible are also in some ways a lesser archetype of ourselves, at different points of time in our life.
+I have been contemplating recently that all the characters in the bible are also in some ways a lesser archetype of ourselves, at different points of time in our life.
 For example, there may be times we are like Nicodemus the Pharisee, and at other times we are like Peter.
 Similarly, there may be times we are like Martha, yet at other times we are like Mary.
 So all the characters may be a mirror image of the different multi-dimensional aspects of our entire human personality, at different points of time (and perhaps over many different lifetimes as well, if reincarnation were true).